gap-system/gap/INSTALL.md

 script `bin/gap.sh` which you can use to start GAP.
 If you want, you can copy this script later to a directory that is listed in your search path.

-OS X users please note that this script must be started from within the Terminal Application.
+macOS users please note that this script must be started from within the Terminal Application.
 It is not possible to start GAP by clicking this script.